tao-hunter/ridges_local/README.md

   - `docker`
 2. Fill out `validator/.env` using the template found in `validator/.env.example`
 3. For your first setup, run `./validator_auto_update.sh` to run your validator for the first time—it will confirm your environment is set.
 You can either leave it running or
-4. Run `pm2 start ./validator_auto_update.sh --name ridges-auto-update-validator` to keep it up-to-date in the background
+4. Run `pm2 start ./validator_auto_update.sh --name ridges-auto-update-validator -- --skip-confirm-env` to keep it up-to-date in the background
 5. You can verify it's running with `pm2 logs ridges-auto-update-validator`

 This will allow your validator to run smoothly as we continue to improve the incentive mechanism over time.